ganrad/aks-aspnet-sqldb-rest/README.md

 4. Automatic load balancing of container (*Pod*) instances

     The Claims API microservice is exposed over an Azure Load Balancer (ALB) Public IP.
 This IP is bridged to the Kubernetes cluster network.
 As a result, the incoming HTTP request is intercepted by the ALB and forwarded to the AKS agent-pool (Cluster nodes).
-The Kubernetes services (cluster network) layer then receives the request and distributes the HTTP traffic evenly (round-robin) to the Pod instances.
-When there are multiple Pod instances for a given application, the incoming HTTP requests are distributed evenly across those Pod instances.
+The Kubernetes services (cluster network) layer then receives the request and distributes the HTTP traffic evenly to the Pod instances in a round robin manner.
+When there are multiple Pod instances for a given microservice, the incoming HTTP requests for this microservice are distributed evenly across the currently active Pod instances.

     Re-run the shell script `start-load.sh` and look at the HTTP response header **X-Pod-IpAddr**.
 This header contains the IP address of the Pod instance serving the HTTP request.
 When two or more instances of the Claims API microservice are active (eg., 2 Pods), the HTTP requests should be served by the Pod instances in a round robin manner.

-    Here is a sample output of the HTTP response header.
+    Here is a sample output of the HTTP response headers.
     ```
     HTTP/1.1 200 OK
     Date: Tue, 29 Jan 2019 02:55:34 GMT